hector-norza/typespec/docs/introduction/installation.md

 ## Requirements

-Install [Node.js 20 LTS](https://nodejs.org/en/download/) and ensure you can run the `npm` command in a command prompt:
+Install [Node.js 20 LTS](https://nodejs.org/en/download/) and ensure that you can run the `npm` command in a command prompt:

 ```bash
 npm --version
 ```

-We recommend using npm 7+.
-To update npm, run `npm install -g npm`
+It is recommended to use npm 7+ version.
+To update npm, run `npm install -g npm`.

 ## Install tsp